How to convert proprietorship to a private limited company?

 Most startups wonder about possibly converting their company or business venture from proprietorship to a private limited company.
 But often, they are confused about whether they should opt for proprietorship or a private limited company.
 Startup owners who wish to convert their proprietorship into a private limited company do so because they wish to expand the business specifically and add it to a corporate structure.

-Let’s discuss what a proprietorship and a private limited company mean and how you canp convert a proprietorship to a private limited compan as a startupy.
+Let’s discuss what a proprietorship and a private limited company mean and how you can convert a proprietorship to a private limited company as a startup.

 But firstly, what is a proprietorship?